-Sometimes follitropin alfa can be given by injection at home.
+You might be taught how to give your medicine at home.
 If you are using this medicine at home:

-- Wash yours hands with soap and water and use a clean work area to prepare your injection.
+- Wash your hands with soap and water and use a clean work area to prepare your injection.

-- Make sure you clearly understand and carefully follow your doctor's instructions on how to give yourself an injection, including using the proper needle and syringe.
+- Make sure you understand and carefully follow your doctor's instructions on how to give yourself an injection, including the proper use of a needle and syringe.

 - Do not inject more or less of the medicine than your doctor ordered.

 - You will be shown the body areas (eg, stomach, upper arm, or upper leg) where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will prevent skin problems.

 - Use a new needle and syringe each time you inject your medicine.

 - It is very important that you keep track of each dose you inject.
 Your doctor or nurse will help you with this.